JoseAgustin/sat_convert/README.md

 # Converts Satellite ascii to GrADs binary

-Converts ascii data from ESRI or TOMS data into GrADs binary format and creates the descriptio file _ctl_
+Converts ascii data from ESRI or TOMS data into GrADS binary format and creates the descriptio file _ctl_

 input files: